 This vacancy created an emotional connection and that intrigued me.
 I decided that it’s worth a try and sent my CV.
 In reply, I got a simple test task - write a calendar app - and a good luck wish.

 I got very excited about that task and really wanted to do it well.
-I never did anything interactive before, so this project was a personal challenge and experience for myself.
+I never did anything interactive before, so this project was a personal challenge and experience for me.
 This also was an introduction to Redux and React.
 I was working on this project for a week and since I was in the process of leaving McD’s work at the time already, I could devote all my free time to this calendar.
 I even gave up seeing my friends that week.
 My friends didn’t appreciate my inspiration, but I didn’t really care at that point.
 I wanted to create this little project even just for myself.
 I remember it even now - the deadline was on Monday and I was sure this time: I will get this job because I liked what I have developed myself.

 And I was right!
 I got the invitation to come to the office for a job interview.